MicrosoftDocs/visualstudio-docs/docs/debugger/visualizer-advanced-scenarios.md

   > [!NOTE]
   > The avid reader will have noticed that in the code above we are performing a cast on the `objectProvider`.
 The reasoning behind this cast is explained in the [Using the new Async API](#using-the-new-async-api) section.

-The *debugee-side* will vary depending on the example, so it will also be shown separately in each section.
+The *debugee-side* varies depending on the example, so it is shown separately in each section.

 ## Using the new Async API